Dinajpur: Education

 Tenth educational board of Bangladesh has been established in Dinajpur in 2007.
 From 2009 S.S.C.
 (Secondary School Certificate) and H.S.C.
 (Higher Secondary School Certificate) exams have been started to be taken.
 In S.S.C. exam for the first time it stood 2nd in the country in the G.P.A.
 5 list.

-Municipality
+History

 At first, after its formation in 1856, the Dinajpur Municipality used to be run by a town committee presided over by the Deputy Magistrate.
 This was among the first 40 municipalities in Bengal at that time.
 Later in 1868, the 'District Town Act' commissioned a chairman of the municipality who replaced the Deputy Magistrate and given a similar rank as a District Magistrate.
 Mr. Patterson was appointed the first chairman of Dinajpur Municipality in 1869.
-Now present chairman is Sued Jahangir Alam.
+Now present chairman is Syed Jahangir Alam whose family is a descendent from Bihar, India.
+It is indicative of how the demography of Dinajpur is largely diversified.
+People from Maldah, Bihar, Jalpaiguri and Rajsthan state of India can be easily seen sattled here throughout the district and city as well.

 Agriculture

 Dinajpur is famous for agriculture.
-Specially Dinajpur is famous for its Litchi and aromatic rice(Katarivog).
+Specially Dinajpur is famous for its Litchi and aromatic rice (Katarivog).